scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 ## Methodology

-Anywidget simplifies the authoring, sharing, and distribution of Jupyter Widgets by (i) introducing a standard for widget front-end code based on the web browser’s native module system, (ii) loading these modules from the kernel, and (iii) providing the necessary "glue code" to adapt existing JCPs to load and
+The **anywidget** project (https://anywidget.dev) simplifies the authoring, sharing, and distribution of Jupyter Widgets by (i) introducing a standard for widget front-end code based on the web browser’s native module system, (ii) loading these modules from the kernel, and (iii) providing the necessary "glue code" to adapt existing JCPs to load and